aws/aws-cdk/packages/@aws-cdk/aws-appmesh/README.md

 We recommend that you use the service discovery name of the real service that you're targeting (such as `my-service.default.svc.cluster.local`).

-For the provider property:
+When creating a virtual service:

-- If you want the virtual service to spread traffic across multiple virtual nodes, select Virtual router and then choose the virtual router to use from the drop-down menu.
+- If you want the virtual service to spread traffic across multiple virtual nodes, specify a Virtual router.
-- If you want the virtual service to reach a virtual node directly, without a virtual router, select Virtual node and then choose the virtual node to use from the drop-down menu.
+- If you want the virtual service to reach a virtual node directly, without a virtual router, specify a Virtual node.
-- If you don't want the virtual service to route traffic at this time (for example, if your virtual nodes or virtual router doesn't exist yet), leave blank.
-You can update the provider for this virtual service later.

-- Adds a virtual router as the provider
+Adding a virtual router as the provider:

 ```typescript
 mesh.addVirtualService('virtual-service', {